B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

 De Jong enjoyed the breakout season to end all breakout seasons in 2018-19, playing a major part in Ajax both getting to a Champions League semi-final and securing a domestic double.

-Barcelona agreed this deal back in January and then sat and watched, likely grinning from ear to ear, as he waltzed around Luka Modric and Co. at the Bernabeu on the way to a famous victory over Real Madrid, then did the same to Cristiano Ronaldo's Juventus in Turin.
+Barcelona agreed this deal back in January and watched, likely grinning from ear to ear, as he waltzed around Luka Modric and Co. at the Bernabeu on the way to a famous victory over Real Madrid and then did the same to Cristiano Ronaldo's Juventus in Turin.

 Already a fantastic player, he moves to the Camp Nou to put the finishing touches on his education with Sergio Busquets, one of the greatest holding midfielders ever.
 The perfect fit for player and club.